Exploring English grammar

 The module has four blocks, each of which includes study of a print book.
 Alongside these, you'll study a range of online, audiovisual material: each week you’ll have grammar activities and usually also corpus activities and sometimes grammar applications material.
 Occasionally you’ll also look at digital literacy material, assessment preparation and work with other students in your tutor group forum.
 One week at the end of each block is devoted to an area of grammar in applications, ranging from the use of computers to analysing texts in an English for Academic Purposes classroom, to how journalists write differently in tabloid and broadsheet and online newspapers, to doctor-patient interactions and how these can be made more effective.
 A further week per block is devoted to writing tutor-marked assignments with four weeks at the end of the module spent on a small-scale end-of-module assessment project in which you will be able to select your own area of interest to explore.

 Block 1 aims to provide a gentle introduction to grammar – what is it and why is it worth studying?
-We will move from a review of structural terms in the early units – particularly useful if you have not studied Worlds of English (U214) – to unpacking the basics of the systemic functional linguistic approach adopted in this module.
+We will move from a review of structural terms in the early units, to unpacking the basics of the systemic functional linguistic approach adopted in this module.
+This is particularly useful if you have not studied a level 2 module, such as Worlds of English (U214) or its replacement, English in the world (L201).

 Block 2 focuses on the way in which we use language to experience and have ideas about the world.
 Known as ideational meaning, this relates to who does what to whom, how, when, where and why.